-Summer squash including crookneck begin arriving in the markets from June and until the end of September.
-In the markets, buy fresh, small to medium size, bright, immature fruits.
+Summer squash, including crookneck, begins arriving in the markets from June until the end of September.
+In the markets, buy fresh, bright, small to medium squashes just short of maturity.

-Avoid very large, hard shelled over-mature fruits as they tend to be unappetizing.
-Also avoid those with cuts, spots, bruised etc.
+Avoid very large, hard-shelled, and over-mature squashes as they tend to be unappetizing.
+Also, avoid those with cuts, spots, bruised, etc.

-Unlike winter squashes and pumpkin, crookneck do not last more than 4-6 days.
-At home, store fresh squash as you do for other summer squash like zucchini, in a plastic bag, and place inside the vegetable compartment in the refrigerator set at 95 degrees of relative humidity.
+Contrasting with other winter squashes, crooknecks do not last longer than 4-6 days.
+At home, store fresh squash, as you do with other summer squashes like zucchini, in a plastic bag, and place inside the vegetable compartment in the refrigerator, set at 95 degrees of relative humidity.

 At home, wash fruits in cold water to remove any surface sand.
 Trim the stem end.
 Tender crookneck can be used with intact skin.
 Cut the fruit into slices, small cubes, or wedges as you may desire them in cooking.

-Crookneck used in a variety of recipes like baked, stuffed, grilled, roasted, etc.
+Crookneck is used in a variety of recipes like baked, stuffed, grilled, roasted, etc.

-Apart from its fruits, summer squash flowers including crookneck flowers are one of the most sought-after items and can make a great side-dish.
-Male blossoms generally picked up and female flowers left for growing into fruits.
-Small numbers of female flowers with intact, very tiny fruit (baby squash) favored as a special delicacy.
+Apart from its fruits, summer squash flowers, including crookneck blossoms, are one of the sought-after items to prepare side-dish.
+Male blossoms generally picked up, while female flowers left to grow onto fruits.
+Small numbers of female flowers with intact, very tiny fruit (baby squash) are also favored as a special delicacy.

 |Stuffed crookneck and pattypan squash recipe.
 Photo courtesy: mlcastle.|

 Crookneck squash is inexpensive, healthy addition to meals.
 It can be used in substitution to another type of squash without changing the flavor of the dish.

 Fresh, tender, thin sliced crookneck squash can be added to vegetable salads.